The Bankrate promise

 If the deceased was receiving Social Security benefits, it’s critical to immediately notify the Social Security Administration to turn off those payments, says Renno Peterson, an estate planning attorney and co-author of “Protect and Enhance Your Estate.”

-“Otherwise, it’s a mess to try to pay it back,” Peterson says, “and a real hassle.”
+“Otherwise, it’s a mess to try to pay it back,” Peterson says.

 2. Find the will or trust

-Whoever informed you that you are executor will likely know the location of the will or trust documents.
-You’ll need a copy of the will for the probate court; it usually must be filed within a few days to a month after the death.
+Whoever informed you that you are the executor will likely know the location of the will or trust documents.
+You’ll need a copy of the will for the probate court.
+It usually must be filed within a few days to a month after the death.

 If the deceased person had a living trust, you might be able to avoid probate court if the trust was set up properly.